 The CHildren & Teen Poetry Collection, PoetryCHaT, includes antiquarian books and ephemera alongside contemporary writers, artists, and spoken word poets.
 Our extensive circulating and special collections support teaching, learning, writing, and illustrating.
-PoetryChaT is part of the Children & Teen Literature Collections in the Western Libraries.
+PoetryChaT is a subset of our extensive Youth Literature Collections in the Western Libraries.

 In 2014, The Academy of American Poets (www.poets.org) created a project titled Poet-to-Poet.
 This multimedia educational project invites young people in grades 3-12 to write poems in response to those shared by some of the award-winning poets who serve on the Academy of American Poets Board of Chancellors.
 The submission period has ended but over 1000 poems were published!